A TRANSITION TO ALUMINUM PRINTS

 In addition it is light weight, easy to handle and a breeze to hang.
 Being that it is so much lighter than traditionally framed artwork, it is safer, easier and less expensive to ship which for me and my clients is a huge plus.

-And speaking of my clients, they are very excited with this new presentation.
+And speaking of my clients, they are very excited with this process and new presentation.
 I had been getting a lot of requests for a new, more up to date method of displaying my work and this is my answer.

 DYE SUBLIMATION ONTO ALUMINUM